Leverage the power of SOC reports in your organization

 Are clients confident that their data is safe with you?

 Give them a reason to feel secure.

-We bring extensive skills and decades of experience in analyzing and evaluating internal control structure: we’ve been business consultants and auditors, evaluating internal controls for fifty years.
-Kaufman Rossin assesses internal controls for more than 200 audit clients annually.
-This experience with internal controls and project management helps us perform well planned, efficient readiness services and Type I and Type II audits.
+We bring extensive skills and decades of experience in analyzing and evaluating internal control structure: we’ve been business consultants and auditors, evaluating internal controls for over 50 years.

 The following reports provide information about your controls to help your customers assess and address the risks associated with your services.
 (For a detailed comparison, please reference the AICPA.)